What does the Bible really teach about the subject of giving—supporting the poor, tithes and offerings?

 How Should Church Giving Work?

 Someone says, “Okay Tim, you’ve shown us what is wrong with modern church giving, but how should church giving work today?”

 I’m glad you asked.

-Below is a link to a free PDF I created to explain in very practical terms how churches today can return to biblical New Testament giving.
+I made a free PDF to explain in practical terms how modern churches can return to biblical New Testament giving.